Blockchain technology and its fundamental structure

 Blockchain is the technological foundation of cryptocurrencies like Bitcoin, recording and validating all transactions on a secure and transparent network.

-Logistics, health, and electronic voting
+Logistics, health and electronic voting

 Digital identity management

-Blockchain offers secure methods for authentication and identity verification, eliminating reliance on vulnerable central authorities.
+Blockchain offers secure methods for identity authentication and verification, eliminating reliance on vulnerable central authorities.

 In addition, it promotes solutions for governments and companies that require reliable digital identification systems for services and procedures.